Technique-agnostic exoplanet demography for the Roman era -- I. Testing a demography retrieval framework using simulated Kepler-like transit datasets: Parameter retrieval using the real Kepler dataset

 \section{Parameter retrieval using the real Kepler dataset}

 Having verified the performance of the recovery using simulated data, we now recover parameters from the exoplanet sample observed by \textit{Kepler} itself.

 As mentioned in Section~(\ref{sec:kepler}), comparison of simulated and real \textit{Kepler} star samples required using a rescaling factor to account for the discrepancy between the number of stars in the BGM and the number chosen for the \textit{Kepler} Input Catalogue. \textit{Kepler} observed 150,000 stars, whereas 59,734 stars from the BGM sample qualified as representative of the \textit{Kepler} input catalogue using the similarity factor $S$ in Equation~\eqref{eq:similar_star} with the criterion $S \leq 0.15$.
 Our simulated yields are accordingly scaled up by a factor 2.51 to represent the \textit{Kepler} expected yield for a given model.
+The scaling factor uses the commonly quoted \emph{Kepler} target list as a convenient normalisation, but the ``effective'' sample used for completeness/occurrence work is typically smaller after quality cuts \citep{10.1093/mnras/sty3463}.
+The DR25 pipeline search also spans a heterogeneous target set with variable quarter coverage \citep{Twicken_2016}, so 2.51 should be regarded as an approximate (and plausibly upper-limit) yield scaling.

 We use the differential evolution (DE) retrieval to obtain our best-fit parameters, as shown in Table \ref{tab:kepler-test}.
 The corresponding posterior distributions are shown in Figure~\ref{fig:cornerplot_de_kepler}, and we show the histograms of exoplanet population generated using these values in Figure \ref{fig:DE_kepler}.
 The recovered planet distribution from the 7-parameter DE model successfully reproduces some key features of the underlying distribution inferred from the \textit{Kepler} population, including the Fulton gap \citep{Fulton_2017} near 2 R$_{\oplus}$, and the prominent peak in the semi-major axis distribution around $P \sim 10$ days.
 These agreements indicate that the model captures the dominant demographic trends.
 However, when the full predicted distribution considering all the bins is examined, the model also generates a significant population of larger planets.
 Their absence in the observed sample suggests serious deficiencies in this model and also in others that we examine in this paper.

 To mitigate the shortcomings in the 7-parameter model, we also consider a 9-parameter model and an 11-parameter model.
 In the 7-parameter model, both $q$ and $a$ are described by single power-law distributions.
 While in the 9-parameter case, $q$ is allowed to have a broken power law distribution, while $a$ follows a single power law.
 Finally, in the 11-parameter model, both $q$ and $a$ have broken power-law distributions.
 The motivation for adopting a broken power-law in semi-major axis arises from the discrepancy between the model and observations: the recovered population exhibits a relatively flat one-dimensional $a$-distribution when all bins are considered, whereas the \textit{Kepler} data show a pronounced peak, indicating a possible change in slope across different orbital regimes.